 Below is our spot price comparisons.
-We also cover some of the various scams, snake oil and ripoffs that are occurring in the storable food industry.
+We also cover some of the various scams, snake oil and ripoffs prevalent in the storable food industry.
 Unfortunately, there are many more that should be listed.
 This is a really HUGE problem in this industry.
 Please read the following facts.

 This is yet another "faketriots for profit" scam site designed to promote fear, paranoia and disinformation.
 They've floated a fake FEMA letter for years in an attempt to drum up business (and still are).
 Posing as "patriots", this tactic reveals a faketriot attitude towards honesty and integrity.
 Unfortunately, they're in good company in the survival food industry.